How to handle a denied home warranty claim

 - Consulting with a lawyer or small claims court

-If you find there is no recourse with your home warranty company, there are some other ways you can receive coverage.
-Many systems and appliances come with a manufacturer's warranty, so if your system or appliance is newer, it might be worth double-checking your policy.
+If you find there’s no recourse with your home warranty company, there are some other ways you can receive coverage.
+Many systems and appliances come with a manufacturer's warranty, so if your system or appliance is newer, it might be worth double-checking your manufacturer’s warranty to see if it’s still active.

-What are some reasons your claim may be denied?
+What are some reasons your claim might be denied?

-Home warranty plans usually have many limitations and exclusions that can lead to a claim denial.
-Most home warranties typically only cover total breakdowns due to normal wear and tear and exclude things such as weather damage or cosmetic damage.
+Home warranty plans usually have limitations and exclusions that can lead to claim denials.
+Most home warranties typically only cover total breakdowns due to normal wear and tear.
+They typically don’t cover:

 - Preexisting conditions